-NOTE: Additional requirements for the state exam include: not having been convicted of a felony involving any sexual crime and no convictions of any other act which is a felony under the laws of this state or the United States, except that such felon is eligible for certification if within five (5) years after date of final release no additional felonies have been committed.
+NOTE: Additional requirements for the state exam include: not having been convicted of a felony involving any sexual crime and no convictions of any other act which is a felony under the laws of this state or the United States, except that such felony is eligible for certification if within five (5) years after date of final release no additional felonies have been committed.
 Expenses for this course include: insurance, supplies, and exam.
-This program offers dual enrollment college credit through Thomas Nelson Community College.